Out-of-bag prediction balls for random forests in metric spaces: Connection of the HvMF and vMF distributions and normalizing constants

 with $\mathcal{I}_\nu$ denoting the modified Bessel function of the first kind and order $\nu$.
 The normalizing constant for $\kappa=0$ (uniform distribution) is defined as the limit $\lim_{\kappa\to0}c_{d}^\mathrm{vMF}(\kappa)=2\pi^{(d+1)/2}/\Gamma((d+1)/2)$.
 The HvMF distribution does not allow $\kappa=0$, as this generates an improper uniform density on the (non-compact) hyperboloid.

 In the following proposition, we reapproach the derivations by \cite[pp. 196--197]{Jensen1981|SM} to clarify the connection of the HvMF and vMF distributions, and to detail the derivation and computation of the normalizing constant.
-The complexity of computing the normalizing constant for the HvMF is comparable to that of the vMF for even dimension $d$ and is slightly more direct for odd $d$, in the sense of simplifying the finite series
+The complexity of computing the normalizing constant for the HvMF is comparable to that of the vMF for odd dimension $d$ and is slightly more direct for even $d$, in the sense of simplifying the finite series

 for integers $m\geq 0$ (see Equation 8.467 in \cite{Zwillinger2014|SM}) to the series

 (see Equation 8.468 in \cite{Zwillinger2014|SM}).

 \begin{proposition} For any $\bx\in\Hd$, $d\geq 1$, consider the parametrization $\bx=(\cosh(x_r), \allowbreak \sinh(x_r) \allowbreak \bx_s^\top)^\top$, where $(x_r,\bx_s^\top)^\top\in\R_{\geq0}\times \Sdm$.
 Analogously, set $\bmu=(\cosh(\mu_r),\sinh(\mu_r) \bmu_s^\top)^\top\in\Hd$.
 Then, the density of the HvMF distribution with location $\bmu\in\Hd$ and concentration $\kappa>0$ with respect to the Lebesgue measure on $\Hd$ is